tboie/universal_phreak_generator/README.md

 - variations in corners?

 ## Universal Core Generator aka Pattern Poppers

 Logo:
 <img width="267" alt="Screen Shot 2023-06-29 at 12 16 57 AM" src="https://github.com/tboie/universal_phreak_generator/assets/26150152/38a04458-1c28-481f-93eb-ec9ea1a0a092">

 Concept:

-- Energy Flux = Shaped Frequency Layers * (Universal Tile Generator + Universal Border Generator)
+- Energy Flux = Shaped Frequency Layers \* (Universal Tile Generator + Universal Border Generator)

 ## Theories in progress

 - "Spinning" a pattern by copying it and rotating it by 90 degrees in each quadrant might demonstrate further properties of form.
 The resulting sequence might be squared at scale?
 - Spacetime and pattern wavetime structure might be a geometric result (timeless?) of coordinate and ruleset system properties
 - Composition of matter structure might be geometrically proportional to spacetime structure(s?) defined by system properties (visual comparisons might be helpful? see spiral image at beginning of document)

+- Wavepoints?

+  - is cell information streamed outwards in all space at distance 1 per generation while a cell is "alive"?
+  - store when cell is toggled?

 - Adjacent Differential Points Value?
   - Implement?